ashok-khanna/autologger/README.md

 ## Exported Functions
 Function | Description
 -------- | -----------
-*(launch expr)* | Evaluates the supplied form and launches an Emac buffer with the loggin results *(log &rest symbols)* | Turns on logging for the supplied function(s) (accepts a &rest argument) *(log-all-within &rest symbols)* | Turns on logging for all user-defined functions within the supplied function(s) (accepts a &rest argument)
+*(launch expr)* | Evaluates the supplied form and launches an Emac buffer with the logging results *(log &rest symbols)* | Turns on logging for the supplied function(s) (accepts a &rest argument) *(log-all-within &rest symbols)* | Turns on logging for all user-defined functions within the supplied function(s) (accepts a &rest argument)
-*(unlog &rest symbols)* | Turns off logging for the supplied function(s) (accepts a &rest argument) *(unlog-all)* | Remove logging from all functions *(select-logs symbol)* | Opens an Emacs Buffer to control logging for each function within the supplied function *(all-logs)* | Opens an Emacs Buffer listing all logged functions to control logging for each
+*(unlog &rest symbols)* | Turns off logging for the supplied function(s) (accepts a &rest argument) *(unlog-all)* | Remove logging from all functions *(select-logs symbol)* | Opens an Emacs Buffer to control logging for each function within SYMBOL *(all-logs)* | Opens an Emacs Buffer listing all logged functions to control logging for each